 Public consultation on ICS-related ComFrame standards

-The consultation includes development of ComFrame material for ICS supervisory reporting (ICP CF 9.4), public disclosure (ICP CF 20.10) and a new paragraph 47 of ComFrame Assessment Methodology
+The consultation included development of ComFrame material for ICS supervisory reporting (ICP CF 9.4), public disclosure (ICP CF 20.10) and a new paragraph 47 of ComFrame Assessment Methodology.

 Background